Kolyunya/string-processor/README.md

-# PHP string procession library
+# PHP string processing library

 ## Description
 This library provides a collection of string processors.